 Now that breaking has occurred, the correlation between the two time series is poor.
 The incipient breaker and wave following it practically disappeared, as well as the entire modulation.
-The only waves which can still be tracked are the second and the third wave after the incipient breaker at probe 2.
-The number of waves in the segment has also changed.
-Between the three incipient breakers at probe 2 one can count 17 waves, at probe 3 this number is closer to 16, i.e. frequency downshifting has occurred.
+The number of waves in the segment is also reduced, i.e. frequency downshifting has occurred.

-This frequency downshift is analysed in spectral terms in figure 13a where, along with the spectrum at probe 2, the probe-3 spectrum is also plotted.
-The downshift from the

-2Hz peak of the incipient breaker is very significant, and is also noticeable with respect to IMF = 1.8Hz which was the peak frequency in the wave field before the point of breaking onset.
-As indicated above, this feature has been observed before (e.g. Tulin & Waseda 1999).
-In our experiments, the downshift occurs on a time scale of tens of wave periods.
-This is is much faster than the scale of thousands of wave periods for the four-wave resonant nonlinear interactions are usually attributed with the downshifting.
+This frequency downshift is analysed in spectral terms in figure 8(a) where, along with the spectrum of time series at the second probe, the third probe spectrum is also plotted.
+The downshift from the 2 Hz peak of the incipient breaker is very significant, and is also noticeable with respect to IMF = 1.8 Hz which was the peak frequency in the wave field before the point of breaking onset.
+As indicated above, this feature has been observed before (e.g. Tulin & Waseda 1999), and the downshift occurs on a time scale of tens of wave periods.
+This is is much faster than the scale of thousands of wave periods for the four-wave resonant nonlinear interactions usually attributed with the downshifting.
+That is, upshifting the wave energy occurs at the point of breaking onset, but the overall effect of the breaking is downshift.

-Apart from the frequency downshift, a significant loss of wave energy is observed between the two spectra shown in figure 13a.
-In figure 13b, the ratio of the pre-breaking spectrum to the post-breaking spectrum is plotted.
-In the range of relevant frequencies up to 11Hz, the average ratio is 1.8, which translates into a loss of 45% of the energy.
+Apart from the frequency downshift, a significant loss of wave energy is observed between the two spectra shown in figure 8(a).
+In figure 8(b), the ratio of the prebreaking spectrum to the post-breaking spectrum is plotted.
+In the range of relevant frequencies up to 11 Hz, the average ratio is 1.8, which translates into a loss of 45 % of the energy.
 It is most instructive to analyse where this loss comes from.

 In both absolute and relative terms, most of the loss came from the peak which was reduced by a factor of 5.
-With the exception of the second harmonic (shifted to 3.6Hz), the other harmonics have almost completely disappeared.
+With the exception of the second harmonic (shifted to 3.6 Hz), the other harmonics have almost completely disappeared.
 For frequencies above the spectral peak, the average ratio is approximately 1.7.

 This result contradicts observations by Meza et al. (2000) who studied the dissipation of energy of laboratory two-dimensional waves with a narrow spectrum.
 They found that the energy is lost almost entirely from the higher frequencies whereas the spectral peak remained unchanged after breaking.
-In Meza et al. (2000), as in many other laboratory investigations, breaking was simulated by means of coalescing wave packets - i.e. dispersive linear waves were generated by the wave paddle such that, due to their phase speed differences, superposition occurred at the point of the measurements.
-The superposition formed a high wave which broke.
-The limiting steepness of such waves ak = 0.44 (Brown & Jensen 2001) is the same as the steepness of the incipient breaker measured in this study (section 3.3), but the physics of this breaking appears to be quite different to the physics of our experiment.
-In the present experiment, the breaking results from nonlinear evolution of non-dispersive waves.
-Thus, issues of the wave breaking and the wave energy dissipation need to be separated as will be further discussed in Section 4 below.
+In Meza et al. (2000), as in many other laboratory investigations, breaking was simulated by means of coalescing wave packets, i.e. superposition formed a high wave which broke.
+The limiting steepness of such waves ak = 0.44 (Brown & Jensen 2001) is the same as the steepness of the incipient breaker measured in this study (§ 3.3), but the physics of the linear-focusing breaking appears to be quite different to the physics of our experiment.

-Under field conditions, Young & Babanin (2006) observed that when the dominant waves break they lose some 30% of their energy and a similar amount of energy is also lost proportionally across the spectrum, the so-called cumulative effect.
+Under field conditions, Young & Babanin (2006) observed that when the dominant waves break they lose some 30 % of their energy and a similar amount of energy is also lost proportionally across the spectrum, the so-called cumulative effect.
 By obvious analogy, such observation again suggests the nonlinear evolution mechanism, rather than wave superposition, as a likely cause of wave breaking in the field.
-The modulational instability may have limitations in directional fields (see discussion in Section 4), and it is clear that at least some part of the cumulative effect in the field spectral environment is due to induced breaking (Manasseh et al. 2006) and residual turbulent viscosity (Babanin & Young 2005), i.e. reasons other than removal of bound energy observed in figure 13 above.
-It is obvious, however, that the modulational-instability mechanism is more consistent with field results than the linear-superposition breaking, which does not provide a satisfactory explanation of the observed field features.
+The modulational instability may have limitations in directional fields (see discussion in §4), and it is clear that at least some part of the cumulative effect in the field spectral environment is due to induced breaking (Manasseh et al. 2006) and residual turbulent viscosity (Babanin & Young 2005), i.e. reasons other than removal of bound energy observed in figure 8.
+It is obvious, however, that the modulational instability mechanism is more consistent with field results than the linear-superposition breaking, which does not provide a satisfactory explanation of the observed field features.